Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 How Long Does It Take To Learn German with Duolingo

 This, however, could take more time than some people have.
-If you have to learn German quickly (say less than a month), you might want to put aside a few hours a day for your Duolingo training and other learning activities.
+If you have to pick up German quickly (say less than a month), you might want to put aside a few hours a day for your Duolingo training and other learning activities.
 Bottom line though, immersing yourself is the most effective way to learn German (or any language).

 How Many Hours Does It Take To Learn German on Duolingo?